httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ### HTTP-over-Secure-Transport Request Type

-When replying to an HTTP request that was conveyed over a secure transport, an Expect-CT Host SHOULD include in its response exactly one Expect-CT header field.
-The header field MUST satisfy the grammar specified in
+An Expect-CT Host includes an Expect-CT header field in its response.
+The header field MUST satisfy the grammar specified in {{response-header-field-syntax}}.
-{{response-header-field-syntax}}.

 Establishing a given host as an Expect-CT Host, in the context of a given UA, is accomplished as follows:

-1. Over the HTTP protocol running over secure transport, by correctly returning (per this specification) at least one valid Expect-CT header field to the UA.
+1. Over the HTTP protocol running over secure transport, by correctly returning (per this specification) a valid Expect-CT header field to the UA.

 2. Through other mechanisms, such as a client-side preloaded Expect-CT Host list.